A Cosmological Uncertainty Relation and Late-Universe Acceleration: The Cosmological Uncertainty Relation and its Operator Representation

-The classical relation $p_a=-(3/4\pi G)\,a\dot a$ therefore is the same at the operator level, with the product $a \dot{a}$ interpreted in the symmetric (Weyl) ordering.
-The bracket-based construction of $\hat p_a^{(\mathrm{def})}$ and the Weyl ordering of the classical relation give the same operator.

-We now seek the explicit form of $\hat p_a^{(\mathrm{def})}$ satisfying~\eqref{eq:defcomm} that is also self-adjoint.
-The analysis follows the same pattern as the construction of $\hat{\dot a}$.
+We will now calculate the explicit form of $\hat p_a^{(\mathrm{def})}$ satisfying~\eqref{eq:defcomm} that is also self-adjoint.
+The analysis follows the same path as the construction of $\hat{\dot a}$.
 We start by choosing the candidate momentum operator

 This satisfies the deformed commutator by direct computation:

 However, $\hat p^{(\mathrm{c})}$ is not self-adjoint.
 Integration by parts on $\langle\varphi|\hat p^{\mathrm{c}}\psi\rangle$ moves the derivative onto $\bar\varphi$ (as in Eq.~(\ref{eq:ibp})) but here it generates an extra term from the derivative acting on $\omega$: